Brick Court Chambers

 • Civil fraud M

 Many of the commercial disputes in which Kyle acts involve allegations of civil fraud and/or attempts to recovery the proceeds of fraud.
-As a result, Kyle has extensive experience of dealing with allegations of fraud, deceit, dishonesty, bribery, secret commissions, corruption, misrepresentation and misstatement, economic/intentional torts (in particular, lawful and unlawful means conspiracy and inducement of breaches of contract), breaches of fiduciary duties (and their statutory equivalents), as well as other proprietary and equitable claims and remedies.
+As a result, Kyle has extensive experience of dealing with allegations of fraud, deceit, dishonesty, bribery, secret commissions, corruption, misrepresentation and misstatement, economic/intentional torts (in particular, lawful and unlawful means conspiracy and inducement of breach of contract), breaches of fiduciary duties (and their statutory equivalents), as well as other proprietary and equitable claims and remedies.
 In addition, Kyle also has significant experience of acting in interlocutory proceedings of the kind which frequently arise out of civil fraud claims, including applications to obtain, maintain, vary or discharge freezing and/or proprietary injunctions; receivership applications; and proceedings for contempt of court.

 Examples of recent work in the civil fraud field include: